anodium/cinche/README.md

 # cinche

-Top-down racer I'm making to learn Haxe and HaxeFlixel
+Top-down racer I'm making to learn game development and discipline

 Originally intended as my entry to #LowRezJam2016